 Once you have successfully completed the interview process we will carry out a Disclosure and Barring Service (DBS) check to make sure you have no criminal activity that would exclude you from working with children or vulnerable adults.
-This involves completing a form and providing us with some identification to prove your current address and photo ID.
+This involves providing us with some identification to prove your current address and photo ID, as well as completing an online form.
 We then send this off to the DBS and once they have completed their checks they send you a certificate, which you have to pass on to us.
-The process takes on average 3 weeks.
-If you have joined the DBS Update Service please let us know at your interview.
+The process takes a maximum of 3 weeks.
+If you have joined the DBS Update Service, and currently hold an Enhanced Child and Adult Workforce certificate, please let us know at your interview.

 We also gather 2 references from previous employers or people who know you well (although not your family) to say whether they think you are suitable for the work.